 As mentioned previously, the amount of space between the panes of glass works to block excess noise.
 It would be easy to conclude that triple pane windows offer better sound protection than their double-pane counterparts—and cost much less than laminated windows.
 But not all experts see it this way, though.
 In fact, studies have shown that triple pane windows don’t offer much more reduction in sound than standard double pane windows.

-Triple pane windows get you most of the soundproofing benefits of laminated glass for a much lower price, but unless you live in an exceptionally noisy area (think next to the train tracks or across from an airport), double pane windows should do the job just fine.
+If you are wondering if triple pane windows are worth the cost, it may be tricky for some homeowners.
+While they will get you most of the soundproofing benefits of laminated glass for a much lower price, but unless you live in an exceptionally noisy area (think next to the train tracks or across from an airport), double pane windows should do the job just fine.

 Other Options: Reduce Outside Noise